jafsdc5/cpuminer-gr-aarch64/README.md

 ## Docker image for cpuminer-gr-aarch64

-Verified working on M1 Air with Docker Desktop for Mac.
+Verified working on Apple M1 Air with Docker Desktop for MacOS.

 Build:
 ```